Professional turning has become more accessible throughout the years.

 You don't need an engineering degree to operate this machine.
 The design is pretty simple for anyone to handle.
 For example, the tailstock is easy to use; you have a lever in the back, which you can use to lock the lathe.

-The bed is also no joke and it is wide enough to give you a comfortable and firm grip while using the tailstock.
+The lathe bed is also no joke and it is wide enough to give you a comfortable and firm grip while using the tailstock.

 Pros